martriay/facewatch/README.md

 facewatch
 =========
-Control yourself on facebook: see how many times do you enter and how much time do you spend inside.
+Control yourself on facebook: see how many times you enter and how much time do you spend inside.

 ![example](images/example.jpg)